delvtech/council-kit/README.md

 # Council-Kit

 Council kit is the complete toolkit for scaffolding your own DAO using the council protocol.
 This repository is designed to be forkable for your own council protocol variant.

+Get started with the [Docs](https://github.com/element-fi/council-kit/wiki).

 Requires `Node 14+`.